Vyral/base-template/_posts/2018-05-17-what-3-fees-should-sellers-keep-in-mind.md

 {% include pullquote.html %}

 **3. HOA fees.** These could be HOA disclosure fees, transfer fees, or capital improvement fees.
 The disclosure fee is the fee that the seller pays the property management company to prepare the documents.
 The transfer fee is what the HOA charges to create a new profile for the new buyer and transfer from the old account to the new one.
-As far as who pays it, this fee is negotiable.

-**4. Capital improvement fees.** This rare fee could be a flat fee or a percentage of the sale that goes toward the HOA as an additional capital improvement fee.
+As far as who pays it, this fee is negotiable.&nbsp;The final, rare HOA fees are capital improvement fees which can be a flat fee or a percentage of the sale.

 If you have any questions or you would like a niche sheet specific to your property, please don’t hesitate to reach out to us.
 We’d love to help you.